 Annie Lennox Net Worth

-Early Life: Annie Lennox was born Ann Griselda Lennox on December 25, 1954, in Aberdeen, Scotland.
-She is the daughter of Thomas and Dorothy Lennox, and she began studying piano, flute, and harpsichord at London's Royal Academy of Music at the age of 17.
+Annie Lennox was born on December 25, 1954, in Aberdeen, Scotland.
+She is the daughter of Thomas and Dorothy Lennox.
+She began studying piano, flute, and harpsichord at London's Royal Academy of Music at the age of 17.
 Annie received a student grant, and she worked as a shop assistant, waitress, and barmaid to earn money and performed with a few bands during her time at the Royal Academy.
 In 1997, the school made Lennox an honorary Fellow.

 Lennox's second solo album, 1995's "Medusa," included covers of songs by Neil Young, Bob Marley, and Paul Simon and went 2x Platinum in the U.S., U.K., and Canada.
 In 2003, Annie released her third solo album, "Bare," and embarked on her first solo tour, and in 2004, she toured North America with Sting.
 She then released 2007's "Songs of Mass Destruction" and 2009's "The Annie Lennox Collection" before putting out a holiday album, "A Christmas Cornucopia," in 2010.
 In 2012, Lennox performed at the Queen's Diamond Jubilee Concert and the Summer Olympics Closing Ceremony, and two years later, she released the album "Nostalgia," which included covers of songs she loved as a child, such as "I Put a Spell on You," "Summertime," and "Georgia on My Mind."